xcat2/xcat-core/docs/source/advanced/migration/migration.rst

 xCAT Management Node Migration
 ==============================

 This document describes how to migrate xCAT Management node to a new node.
-After xCAT management node is migrated, the functions and data in the new xCAT management node will be the same with those in the old xCAT management node.
 The following example describes a typical scenario, this example is verified on redhat7.3.

 #.
 Initially, the first xcat management node is active, and the second node is passive.
 #.
 Backup all useful xCAT data from xCAT Management node to back-up server at regular intervals.